Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red

-Base on the simulation, \citet{Medina2019,Medina2020} found that the ridge structure has a certain impact on the rotation curve of the Milky Way galaxy such like bumps and wiggles, which might make the rotation curve swing and fluctuate on the plane near the ridge location.
-Recently, focusing on the three-dimensional kinematics and age distribution of the open cluster population, \citet{Tarricq2021} found that the ridge structure can also be observed by using this tracer, and the rotation curve unveiled by the open clusters also showed a small swing and rise near the ridge.
+Based on the simulation, \citet{Medina2019,Medina2020} found that the ridge structure has a certain impact on the rotation curve of the Milky Way galaxy such like bumps and wiggles, which might make the rotation curve swing and fluctuate on the plane near the ridge location.
+Recently, focusing on the three-dimensional kinematics and age distribution of the open cluster population, \citet{Tarricq2021} found that the ridge structure can also be observed by using this tracer, and the rotation curve unveiled by the open clusters also demonstrates a small swing and rise near the ridge.
 Similarly, we also present the analysis for the influence of diagonal ridge on the azimuthal/rotational velocity curve.
-As shown in Fig. \ref{rcridge}, three ridges (R1, R3 and R4) shown as fuchsia dashed lines might have influence on the black rotational curve which has some fluctuations, here we admit more works might be needed for more careful analysis in the future.
-According to current results, we find the rotation curve conclusion is consistent with \citet{Medina2019,Medina2020} and they also found a total of six ridge structures in the [8,18] kpc range through simulation focusing on the imprint of arms and bars on rotation curve.
+As shown in Fig. \ref{rcridge}, three ridges (R2, R3 and R5) shown as fuchsia dashed lines might have influence on the black rotational curve which has some fluctuations.
+According to current results, we are consistent with the results of \citet{Medina2019,Medina2020} and more importantly, they also found a total of six ridge structures in the [8,15] \,kpc range with simulations focusing on the imprint of arms and bars on the rotation curve.

-In short, combining the ridge patterns and evolution, vertical velocity asymmetries, rotation curve signals, we think the Sgr and spiral arm should be important mechanisms for this structure formation, however we can not rule out factors such like bars effect currently, so maybe the coupling mechanisms are more favoured.